-Recognizing the valuable contributions of student organizations on campus, the Intercultural Club Alliance serves as an umbrella program for student clubs that focus on race/ethnicity, international students, social justice, and community service.
-Representatives from each club is selected to service on the ICA Committee, where members meet to discuss campus issues and share program ideas, as well as interact with faculty and staff through the year to address critical issues currently facing students.
+Recognizing the valuable contributions of student organizations on campus, the Multicultural Club Alliance serves as an umbrella program for student clubs that focus on race/ethnicity, international students, social justice and community service.
+Representatives from each club are selected to serve on the MCA Committee, where members meet to discuss campus issues and share program ideas, as well as interact with faculty and staff through the year to address critical issues currently facing students.

 The clubs under the alliance include: